Bennerley Viaduct: Background

 Most of the viaduct is in Awsworth, Nottinghamshire, but the western end is just north of Ilkeston in Derbyshire; the River Erewash forms the boundary between the two counties.
 The viaduct was built for the Great Northern Railway's (GNR) Derbyshire Extension, which opened in 1878.
 The company's stronghold was previously the eastern side of England between London and York, though it had lines as far west as Nottingham, and it was keen to expand westwards to access the coal fields of Nottinghamshire and Derbyshire, an area which had previously been monopolised by the Midland Railway.
-The main line of the extension ran from Nottingham Victoria railway station to Burton upon Trent via Derby (Friargate) station.
+The main line of the extension ran from Nottingham Victoria railway station to Burton upon Trent railway station via Derby Friargate railway station.

 The route involved significant civil engineering works.
 The Midland Railway already occupied the most obvious paths and so the GNR had to take a more difficult route, which required multiple bridges, tunnels, and viaducts.
 Among several branches from the main route, one diverged just east of Awsworth and continued north up the Erewash Valley; another served Bennerley Ironworks (since demolished).
 Bennerley Viaduct was built immediately south of the ironworks site, which is roughly mid-way between Nottingham and Derby.
 It was the second-largest engineering work on the GNR's East Midlands routes after the Giltbrook Viaduct on the Awsworth branch, which was a more traditional brick viaduct and demolished after the line's closure.

 Bennerley was one of several wrought iron viaducts built in the period after cast iron fell out of favour for bridge building following the 1847 Dee Bridge disaster, but before steel became commonplace.
 The crossing of the River Erewash and its wide, flat valley required a bespoke solution—the valley is boggy and undermined by extensive coal workings which were poorly mapped.
-Thus, the ground would not have been able to support a conventional brick or masonry structure.
-Thus, Bennerley Viaduct was designed to be lightweight in order to minimise the load on the foundations.
+The ground would not have been able to support a conventional brick or masonry structure.
+Thus, Bennerley Viaduct was designed to be lightweight to minimise the load on the foundations.

 The viaduct was designed by Samuel Abbott, a Nottinghamshire-born engineer and the GNR's resident engineer on the Derbyshire Extension, with input from Richard Johnson, the GNR's chief engineer.
 Abbot and Johnson were also responsible for Handyside Bridge and Friar Gate Bridge in Derby, further west on the same line.
 The contractor was Benton and Woodiwiss, and the wrought iron was supplied by Eastwood Swingler & Company of Derby.